6030309/M7OCM/README.md

 To ignore scanlists and scan all channels, select * in the List To Scan menu.

-To add/remove current channel to/from current scanlist, use the Toggle SList shortcut which is default Key 9 (v2.1.1k+).
+To add/remove current channel to/from current scanlist, use the Toggle SList shortcut which is default Key 9.

-To start scanning, press a key mapped to the Freq scanner shortcut (default: short press on side key 2).
+To start scanning, press a key mapped to the Freq scanner shortcut (default: short press side key 2).

 When scanning is in progress, use side key 2 short press to change the scan list.
 This action will move to the next non-empty scanlist, or switch to scan all mode if all subsequent lists are empty.